New Inn

 The New Inn on Cross Street gave up its licence many years ago.
 But the building (20 Wilne Road) still has the bracket for the pub sign.

-The first mention we’ve found of the New Inn was in the 1870s, when the landlord was James Allen (1816-1897) who grew up at Trent Lock, where his father was a publican.
+The first mention of the New Inn was around 1829 when the landlord was John Wilkinson.
+The next landlord we can identify is James Allen (1816-1897) who grew up at Trent Lock, where his father was a publican.
 By 1851 James was running the Erewash Navigation for the Grand Junction Canal Company.
 And for a couple of years in the mid-1850s James was the licensee at the White Lion.

 By 1861 James Allen was a publican living on the corner of Cross Street and Back Street.
 According to the census, this was the Railway Inn, but other evidence suggests it was the New Inn.
 It’s possible the pub names were confused when the census was written up from the enumerator’s notes.
 On the 1871 census he was at the same place, but it wasn’t named.
 By 1876 it was definitely the New Inn.